thejackluo/jackluo-website-v3/README.md

 # jackluo-website-template

+Hello everyone,

-This is a personal website created by Jack Luo.
+I am Jack.
+This is iteration 3 of my personal website (Aka Personal Website V3)

-The website will be open source.
+The website will be open